Experience JXN Outside

 The City of Jackson’s new website has an interactive map with amenities and directions available.

 Play Around on Mississippi's Largest Playground at LeFleur's Bluff

-Featuring a 21st century, 30,000-square-foot playground, the LeFleur's Bluff Education and Tourism Complex play structure is separated into different play areas based on age, for children ages 6 months to 12 years old.
-All structures on the playground promote physical activities - from providing greater freedom to run, jump, and climb, to supporting reduced stress levels.
+Featuring a 21st century, 30,000-square-foot playground, the LeFleur's Bluff Education and Tourism Complex play structure - the largest playground in the state - is separated into different play areas based on age, for children ages 6 months to 12 years old.
+All structures on the playground promote physical activities, from providing greater freedom to run, jump, and climb to supporting reduced stress levels.

 Learn About the Blues, Civil Rights on the “Trails”

 Looking for a wealth of blues music heritage info?
 Visit all of Jackson’s blues markers on the Mississippi Blues Trail, “telling stories through words and images of bluesmen and women and how the places where they lived and the times in which they existed–and continue to exist–influenced their music.”